catseye/Dissociated-Parse/README.md

 exploit structure in the text which would not be retained in the transition table.

-Dissociated Parse adapts this to work recursively on parse trees.
+Now, Dissociated Parse adapts this to work recursively on parse trees.
 Consider a parse tree to consist of a word, a part-of-speech tag, and zero or more child trees.
 Here is a sketch of the algorithm: